 Students who are taking a leave of absence and have received federal or alternative loans will enter their grace period (or possibly a repayment period) depending on prior enrollment history.
 It is the student's responsibility to contact the Financial Aid office before taking their leave in order to understand loan implications.
 For federal aid borrowers who leave during the semester, a calculation will be performed to determine how much federal loan money the student is entitled to keep.
 The number of days in the semester is compared to the number of days completed before the leave.
 For example, a student who has completed 17% of the days in a semester can maintain 17% of the federal loans disbursed (or set to disburse) for that semester.
 The Financial Aid Office will perform a calculation and advise the student.
 The student always has the option to cancel all of their loans.
 For the purposes of the federal aid calculation, the date of the leave/withdrawal is the date the student signed the Petition for Leave/Withdrawal (petitions will only be accepted if all required signatures are provided).
 The official end of the enrollment date may be different from the federal calculation date.
-If a student does not complete the Leave petition, then we will use the date of any written correspondence or communications related to the leave.
+If a student does not complete the Leave petition, then we will use the date of any written correspondence or communications related to the Leave.

-When a student leaves at the end of, or between semesters, or at an early point during the semester when they are refunded full tuition, their date of separation is considered the last day of the semester in which they were enrolled at least half-time.
-Federal Direct, and most private loans, have one grace period (a period of no payments after enrollment ends).
+The timing of when a student decides to take a leave will determine the separation date (last date of enrollment) which is generally the last day of the semester in which they were enrolled at least half-time.
+Federal Direct, and most private loans, have one grace period (a period where no payments are due) after enrollment ends.
 Students who take a leave will enter their grace period on their loans.
 If a grace period is completely used up during the leave, the student will not have another grace period but will be able to defer their loans after they return to at least half-time status.
 However, after students return and then graduate, those loans will go directly into repayment.